.NET HELP

 VB C#

-In the above code, the given string interpolation helps us to convert the string representation into the desired output string name.
+In the above code, the given string interpolation helps us convert the string representation into the desired output string name.
 We are also using multiple strings to interpolate into a single string.
 And with the help of the IronPDF, we are creating the PDF for the formatted strings.
 Likewise, we can create any number of PDF string representations into a PDF with the help of IronPDF.
-We can also format string using string.Format method.
+We can also format strings using the string.Format method.

 Result: